-If a faculty member or employee learns that a confirmed or suspected COVID 19 case has been on campus within the previous 14 days, they must submit notification to COVID@lcc.ctc.edu.
+If a faculty member or employee learns that a confirmed or suspected COVID 19 case (according to the definition provided by the Department of Health) has been on campus within the previous 14 days, they must submit notification to COVID@lcc.ctc.edu.
 If necessary, the EOT will convene an emergency meeting to establish precise next steps.
 The EOT will use the Response Flowcharts (Appendix F-5) and guidance established by the Department of Health and the Center for Disease Control and Prevention to make decisions related to response.